DrAlta/smartbody/sdk/linux/README.txt

 Build
 -------------------
-First, build the activemq-cpp libraries and install them:
+First, build the dependencies by running:

-tar -xvzf activemq-cpp-library-3.8.1-src.tar.gz
-cd activemq-cpp-library-3.8.1
-./configure --disable-ssl
-make
-sudo make install
+./linuxbuildlibs.sh

-This will install the activemq-cpp libraries in /usr/local.
+This will install the needed headers into the ./include folder, and the libraries into the ./lib folder.

 Next, build SmartBody.
 The build uses the cmake system as follows: